pyinstaller/pyinstaller/doc/man/pyinstaller.rst

 ============

-PyInstaller is a program that freezes (packages) Python programs into stand-alone executables, under Windows, GNU/Linux, Mac OS X, FreeBSD, OpenBSD, Solaris and AIX.
+PyInstaller is a program that freezes (packages) Python programs into stand-alone executables, under Windows, GNU/Linux, macOS, FreeBSD, OpenBSD, Solaris and AIX.
 Its main advantages over similar tools are that PyInstaller works with Python 3.6-3.9, it builds smaller executables thanks to transparent